OK, I'm only half serious about this question.

 I don't have a mobile number for anyone of the family, so I sent my Mom a picture of the cake and the note and asked her to forward it.

-A couple of hours she sent me a picture of the girl, holding up a gigantic piece of cake.
+A couple of hours later she sent me a picture of the girl, holding up a gigantic piece of cake.
 She looked miserable, but she managed a smile.

 My Mom wrote "She was very happy about the surprise, even more so because her Mom didn't get around to make her a cake."